If you’re in search of a new cell phone plan, you may have come across Straight Talk.

 Both Straight Talk and AT&T offer similar coverage and data speeds to one another, and likely both carriers will be great options in many areas.

-You can check AT&T coverage in your area to see how it compares to Straight Talk.
+You can check AT&T coverage and data speeds in your area using our AT&T coverage map and see how it compares to Straight Talk.

 Straight Talk has better coverage than T-Mobile.

-That said, T-Mobile has over double the 5G coverage that Straight Talk does.
+That said, T-Mobile has over triple the 5G coverage that Straight Talk does.

 Both carriers will likely provide adequate coverage in major cities, and T-Mobile will likely deliver faster speeds.